 James F. Flynn

-Jim Flynn is a partner in and chair of Bricker & Eckler's Health Care group.
+Jim Flynn is chair of Bricker & Eckler's Health Care group.
 His general health care practice spans more than 26 years and includes transactional, regulatory, governance, reimbursement-related, health planning and long-term care matters, including experience advising boards and executives on such things as physician contracting, joint ventures, federal and state regulatory issues, fraud and abuse, False Claims Act, certificate of need, community health needs assessments, corporate compliance, corporate organization and governance, Medicare and Medicaid reimbursement, and federal and state administrative appeals.
 In these areas, he has appeared before federal and state courts, the Provider Reimbursement Review Board, administrative law judges, state agency administrative hearings, and in medical staff hearings.

 - Board Member, Cristo Rey Professional Work Study Program